stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-configure-probes/configure-probes.md

 ## Tutorial

 1. Liveness probes continuously monitor the health of containers and automatically restart any instances that fail the health check.
-To add liveness probe in your application, you need to define it in your `deploy/values.yaml`.
+To add a liveness probe in your application, you need to define it in your `deploy/values.yaml`.

     ```yaml
         # Liveness Probe Configuration